grimmpp/home-assistant-eltako/eltako_standalone/README.md

-Serves the **same web ui** as inside Home Assistant (overview, telegram live view, device statistics, device config, unknown devices, settings) plus a standalone-only page **Control**: all entities grouped by area with buttons, sliders and dropdowns - switch lights, move covers, set temperatures like on a Home Assistant dashboard.
+Serves the **same web ui** as inside Home Assistant (overview, telegram live view, device statistics, device config, unknown devices, settings) plus a standalone-only page **HA Entities**: all entities grouped by area with buttons, sliders and dropdowns - switch lights, move covers, set temperatures like on a Home Assistant dashboard.